 Background Specialised disease management programmes for chronic heart failure (CHF) improve survival, quality of life and reduce healthcare utilisation.
 The overall efficacy of structured telephone support or telemonitoring as an individual component of a CHF disease management strategy remains inconclusive.

-Inglis, S, McMurray, JJ, Bohm, V, Schaufelberger, M, van Veldhuisen, D, Lindberg, M, Dunselman, P, Hjalmarson, A, Kjekshus, J, Waagstein, F, Wedel, H & Wikstrand, J 2010, 'Intermittent claudication as a predictor of outcome in patients with ischemic systolic heart failure: analysis of the Controlled Rosuvastatin Multinational Trial in Heart Failure trial (CORONA).', European Journal of Heart Failure, vol. 12, no. 7, pp. 698-705.View/Download from: UTS OPUS or Publisher's site
+Inglis, S, McMurray, JJ, Bohm, V, Schaufelberger, M, van Veldhuisen, D, Lindberg, M, Dunselman, P, Hjalmarson, A, Kjekshus, J, Waagstein, F, Wedel, H & Wikstrand, J 2010, 'Intermittent claudication as a predictor of outcome in patients with ischemic systolic heart failure: analysis of the Controlled Rosuvastatin Multinational Trial in Heart Failure trial (CORONA).', European Journal of Heart Failure, vol. 12, no. 7, pp. 698-705.View/Download from: Publisher's site

 To examine the relationship between baseline intermittent claudication and outcomes in patients enrolled in the Controlled Rosuvastatin Multinational Trial in Heart Failure trial (CORONA).
 Intermittent claudication is an independent predictor of worse outcome in coronary heart disease, but its prognostic importance in heart failure (HF) is unknown.
 Patients aged .60 years with NYHA class II-IV, low ejection fraction HF of ischaemic aetiology were enrolled in CORONA.
 Rosuvastatin did not reduce the primary outcome or all-cause mortality.